zama-ai/tfhe-rs/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a problem with concrete
+about: Report a problem with TFHE-rs
 title: ''
 labels: triage_required
 assignees: ''